EspressoSystems/espresso-sequencer/doc/zk-integration.md

 ## Integration 1: Rollup contract fetches Espresso block commitment from the Espresso light client contract

 For this integration, Espresso consensus verification is delegated to the Espresso light client contract.
-In practice the rollup contract will be given the last Espresso block commitment and feed it to the circuit.
+In practice the rollup contract will be given some recent Espresso block commitment[^1] and feed it to the circuit.
 Still additional gadgets need to be introduced in order to implement the derivation pipeline logic consisting at a high level of:

 - Collecting all the Espresso commitments since the last update.